wslh-bio/dryad/README.md

 ### 1. Universal Steps
    - Enter assembled FASTA genomes into a samplesheet.
-   - [QUAST v5.2.0](http://bioinf.spbau.ru/quast) is used to determine assembly quality if Phoenix is not indicated.
+   - [QUAST v5.2.0](http://bioinf.spbau.ru/quast) is used to determine assembly quality if skip_quast is not indicated.
    - QUAST results are summarized with a custom python script to increase readability.

 ### 2. Comparison Steps